KASIER PERMANENTE ORANGE COUNTRY (KPOC) NEURORHINOLOGY FELLOWSHIP

 Clinical Rotations:

-The Fellow will actively participate in the operating room and in the office.
-In the operating room, the Fellow will be exposed to the full range of endoscopic surgeries, including primary and revision surgeries for inflammatory disease, endoscopic removal of benign sinonasal tumors, image guided surgery, balloon dilation surgery and others.
-The Fellow will also participate in complex skull base cases with our skull base team.
-The Fellow will be given the opportunity to spend time at a nearby hospital and selected other local rhinologists to provide the greatest breadth of surgical experience and technique.
-Finally, the Fellow will be exposed to related orbital surgery through a collaborative relationship with our oculoplastic surgeons – including endoscopic DCR (approximately 20/year) and orbital decompressions.
-Endoscopic skull base surgery is done in cooperation with our Neurosurgery colleagues and as part of the skull base team.
-The Fellow will also be given supervised but independent OR time within which to schedule and perform sinus surgery.
-Conservatively, we expect the Fellow to be primary surgeon on 450-500 cases/year.
+In the operating room, the Fellow will be exposed to the full range of endoscopic surgeries, including primary and revision surgeries for inflammatory disease with image guided surgery, endoscopic removal of benign/malignant sinonasal tumors, CSF leak repair and skull base reconstruction, eustachian tube balloon dilation and others.
+The Fellow will also participate in complex skull base cases with our flagship skull base team.
+The Fellow will also be given the opportunity to spend time at nearby hospitals with selected prominent rhinologists to provide the greatest breadth of surgical experience and technique in advanced endoscopic skull base cases.
+Finally, the Fellow will be exposed to orbital surgery through a collaborative relationship with our oculoplastic surgeons – including endoscopic DCR (approximately 40+/year), orbital decompressions, and removal of orbital tumors.
+The Fellow will also be given supervised but independent clinic/OR time to schedule and perform surgeries for their own patients.
+Conservatively, we expect the Fellow to be primary surgeon on 375+ cases/year.

-In the office, the Fellow will initially shadow Drs Keschner and Garg but will shortly be provided with independent but supervised clinic time, in which the Fellow will be expected to work up and manage those patients.
+In the office, the Fellow will initially shadow Drs.
+Garg, Yoo and Keschner, but will shortly be provided with independent but supervised clinic time, in which the Fellow will be expected to work up and manage rhinology patients.
 This includes managing the patient non-operatively as well as scheduling appropriate cases in the Faculty’s OR time or in the Fellow’s own OR time.
 Over the course of the year, the Fellow will be given the opportunity to learn how to manage patients end-to-end, both routine basic and complex patients.
-This experience should prove invaluable to helping the Fellow appreciate the course of these chronically disease patients, many of whom are only partially improved with surgery and do require additional medical support.
-The Fellow will also rotate with our Clinical Allergy partners to gain exposure to that aspect of care.
-In addition, the Fellow will participate in the Multidisciplinary Skull Base conference which occurs monthly.
+The Fellow will also have the opportunity to rotate with our Clinical Allergy partners to gain further exposure to Allergy/Immunology if desired.
+In addition, the Fellow will lead the Multidisciplinary Orange County Skull Base conference which occurs monthly.

 Weekly Schedule:

-On an average week, the Fellow will be in the operating room 2-3 days.
-The remaining days are spent in the office.
-At the outset of the Fellowship, the Fellow will shadow the clinical faculty in the OR and the office.
-However, the Fellow will quickly be responsible for his/her own clinics and OR days, both under the supervision of Fellowship faculty, but with a high degree of independence as well.
+Weekly schedule can vary based on faculty schedule and it is flexible to optimize educational experience for the fellow.
+On an average week, the Fellow will be in the operating room 3-4 days.
+The remaining days are spent in clinic.
+There will be some half days in month for academic/research time and preparation of skull base conference.
+Additionally, the Fellow will be responsible for his/her own clinics and OR days at the end of first quarter of fellowship, both under the supervision of Fellowship faculty, but with a high degree of independence as well.
+The Fellow will have the opportunity to work with HNS Residents through our affiliation with UC Irvine to work on teaching surgical skills.

 Research Responsibilities:

 Although primarily focused on clinical aspects, the Fellowship also strongly encourages clinical or outcomes-based research.
-At Kaiser Permanente, we are involved in clinical trials which will provide exposure to prospective fellows to aspects of clinical trial research.
-In addition, our association with Dr. Edward Kuan from the University of California Irvine will provide ample opportunity for collaborative clinical research projects.
+Our association with Dr. Edward Kuan from the University of California Irvine will provide ample opportunity for collaborative clinical research projects.
 The Fellow will be expected to present at least once at a major meeting during the course of the year.
-The Fellow will also be provided time and funds to attend conferences or courses throughout the year.

 Diversity of Cases:

-Orange County Kaiser Permanente currently has almost 600,000 members in its catchment area.
-In addition, it serves as a referral center for skull base and advanced sinus disease for the 4.5+ million KP members in Southern California.
+Orange County Kaiser Permanente currently has almost 600,000 members in its immediate catchment area.
+In addition, it serves as a tertiary referral center for skull base and advanced sinus disease for the 5+ million KP members in Southern California with our multi-disciplinary skull base team.
 Over the course of the 12-month program, the Fellow should have a significant exposure to basic and advanced sinus conditions, skull base disorders, orbital disease, and other related conditions.
-The Fellow will be exposed to up-to-date equipment and procedures in the OR and the office.
+The Fellow will be exposed to up-to-date equipment and procedures in the surgery centers, main operating rooms and both clinical offices.

 2021-2022 Fellow's Case Log